 Are there any “amens” to my point of view?

-Category: author, blog, Christian blog, Christianity, church, cultural and society, deception, faith, greed, hypocrisy, liars, life, money, post, religion, religious blog, sins, truthTags: author, award winning blog, blog, Christianity, church, clergy, clergy and money, culture and society, Dana Bicks, deception, Ego Avenue, faith, fame, feature, good and evil, greed, humanity, hypocrisy, inspirational blog, leadership, liars, life, ministers, money, money and the church, pastors, relationships, religion, religious blog, sin, spiritual leaders, truth
+Category: author, blog, Christian blog, Christianity, church, cultural and society, deception, faith, greed, hypocrisy, liars, life, money, post, religion, religious blog, sins, truthTags: author, award winning blog, blog, Christianity, church, clergy, clergy and money, culture and society, Dana Bicks, deception, Ego Avenue, faith, fame, good and evil, greed, humanity, hypocrisy, inspirational blog, leadership, liars, life, ministers, money, money and the church, pastors, relationships, religion, religious blog, sin, spiritual leaders, truth